alfmep/libujson/README.md

 To see all options of the test script, go to directory test and run: `./run-ujson-patch-test.sh --help` To see all options of the test application, go to directory test and run: `./ujson-patch-test --help`

+### Testing JSON Schema in libujson
+In directory `test`, there is a script named `run-ujson-schema-test.sh` that makes a clone of project https://github.com/json-schema-org/JSON-Schema-Test-Suite.git, and runs the tests.
+When the test script is finished, the result is found in directory `test/result-schema-test`, see file `test/result-schema-test/test-schema-result.txt`.